College Factual by our College Data Analytics Team

 Contact Details

-During the most recent year for which we have data, students from 1 majors graduated from St. Joseph's College of Nursing.
-Of these students, 346 received undergraduate degrees and 346 graduated with a master's or doctor's degree.
+In the latest year of available data, students from 2 majors graduated from St. Joseph’s College of Nursing.
 The following table lists the most popular undergraduate majors along with the average salary graduates from those majors make.

 Learn more about the majors offered at St. Joseph’s College of Nursing along with which ones have the highest average starting salaries.